AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning

 \subsection{Calibration-Free Model Pruning}

 Calibration-free pruning studies whether removable structure can be identified from the pretrained model itself, without collecting activations on a held-out calibration set.
 Early work in dense networks approached this question through explicit weight-space redundancy. \citet{srinivas2015data} show that pruning can be performed one neuron at a time by identifying similar neurons and removing those whose contribution can be absorbed by the remaining weights. \citet{mussay2019data} develop this perspective further by casting pruning as a coreset construction problem, selecting a small weighted subset of neurons that approximates the original layer with provable guarantees for arbitrary future inputs.
 Subsequent work shifts from neuron selection toward reconstruction-based compensation.
 RED++~\cite{yvinec2022red++} exploits redundancies in neuron weights through data-free hashing and removes input-wise redundant operations via input splitting and output merging, showing that structured pruning can be carried out without access to data.
-UDFC~\cite{bai2023unified} extends the data-free setting to joint pruning and quantization, deriving a closed-form reconstruction objective under the assumption that information lost in a damaged channel can be recovered from a linear combination of retained channels.
 More recently, \citet{sengupta2025you} bring the calibration-free view to dense LLM compression with PruneNet, which reformulates pruning as policy learning over intrinsic model properties instead of relying on calibration examples.
 Taken together, these studies suggest that informative compression signals can often be derived directly from pretrained weights, without relying on external calibration sets.
 Yet calibration-free expert-level pruning for MoE models remains largely unexplored.